sitetester/infocenter/README.md

 Messages can be sent by performing HTTP POST request to /infocenter/{topic} route.
 Topic for the message is passed in the request URL, in place of {topic} tag.

-For example client that wants to send message "labas" to a topic "baras", should perform the following request:
+For example client that wants to send a message "labas" to a topic "baras", should perform the following request:

 ```
 POST /infocenter/baras HTTP/1.0